rsz_2bonus_istock-1369838501

 Kensington for Intermediaries is one of the most generous lenders, which can take up to 100% of regular bonuses.
 At the same time, some private banks can also be a good option if you want a £1 million+ mortgage.

-Aaron Strutt, product director at Trinity Financial, says: “The lenders know that due to the higher mortgage rates and stricter affordability rules, it can be hard to secure a sufficiently large mortgage.
-This means accepting various variable income sources, like annual or monthly bonuses and commissions.
+Aaron Strutt, product director at Trinity Financial, says: “The lenders have eased their mortgage afforabiluty rules recently so they are offering more generous loan sizes.
+Even so, it can be hard to secure a sufficiently large mortgage, especially if you receive monthly or annual bonuses and commissions.

 "Our brokers have access to a range of lenders providing five and 5.5 times salary mortgages to help borrowers secure more generous loans.
 Many lenders offer income stretches and do not charge more expensive rates."